What do we know about the suspect and victims of the Boulder ‘terror attack’?

-What do we know about the suspect and victims of the Boulder ‘terror attack’ that left multiple people injured?
+What do we know about the suspect and victims of the Boulder ‘terror attack’ that left six people injured?

 Victims suffered from injuries consistent with burns in shocking incident, police say